- Fantastic Team

 - If the problem is not the flapper, usually the water level needs adjustment.

-Now you know how to fix a running toilet tank all by yourself.
+Now you know how to fix a leaking toilet tank all by yourself.
 Rest assured, the sound of running water in the toilet will be a thing of the past.
 Of course, if you don’t want to get your hands wet, or have no time to do this, you could always rely on the professional handyman from the Fantastic Services team.

 Image source: New Africa/shutterstock.com